nathangeffen/space-travel/README.markdown

 ### Other files

-- eq1 to eq12.mml: Mathml files for equations in the documentation.
+- eq1 to eq12.mml: MathML files for equations in the documentation.
+These were created using OpenOffice's equation editor.
 - COPYING: Copyright notice for this project.
 - css and js folders: jquerygui folders
 - favicon-*.png and favicon.ico: Favourite icon files.